 When we asked a bunch of cool guys about the best men’s socks, Phillip Wong, the co-founder and creative director of Hawthorne, told us he always heads to Uniqlo to stock up on this affordable, stylish pair.
 “They’re medium height and thickness, so they’re versatile for many different outfits and activities,” explains Wong, who adds that the socks “come in a wide range of amazing colors, so depending on your outfit, you can have a nice tonal moment.”

 SLT instructor Patrick McGrath likes to lounge at home in these tank tops.
 They’re made from a thick cotton-poly blend that, crucially, isn’t “totally see-through when you go outside, which would be a deal breaker,” according to him.
-Right now, it’s only available in this gray and a brown color, both of which have only a few sizes left, so act fast if you like it.

 Whether in black or white, cool guys we talked to swear by Uniqlo’s Supima cotton crew tee as a wardrobe staple.
 Matt Schonfeld, a creative marketing manager at Rowing Blazers, bought two of the “light and breathable” tees in black about seven years ago — and told us they’re still in his weekly rotation.
 And Chris Black has recommended the white version for the man who works in a creative field and mostly wears jeans to work.